Meet Sahira

 My relationship to the djinn is also familial and inherited, shaped by stories from my childhood in Zanzibar where djinn were understood not as fantasy, but as active presences tied to land, protection, and consequence.
 This understanding informs how I think about ancestry, place, and responsibility within my work.

-My recent multidisciplinary project, A Dandy Lion’s Guide on How to Bloom from Rotted Roots, reflects this approach.
+My recent multi-disciplinary project, A Dandy Lion’s Guide on How to Bloom from Rotted Roots, reflects this approach.
 The work explores transformation through themes of belonging, resilience, and community, using the dandelion as a symbol of survival and decolonization.
 Developed during the summer 2025 Black August Arts Residency, the project combines live performance, original poetry, music, and film.
 I presented the first full iteration of the work at the 2025 Peterborough ArtsWeek.

 Upcoming Events

-Feb 14th // 9:00 PM
+June 14th // 12:00 PM

 FAQs